honghongie/bigdata-assignments/assignment2/assignment2.md

 ####
 ```
 Run on the UMIACS cluster.
-Pairs Implementation: Approximate 6 hours, because the network is out, so don't know the accurate running time.
+Pairs Implementation: Approximate 5 hours, because the network is out,
+so don't know the accurate running time.
 Stripes Implementation: 2567.948 seconds
 ```
 ####
 Question 7.
 Now disable all combiners.
 What is the running time of the complete pairs implementation now?
 What is the running time of the complete stripes implementation?
 (Did you run this in your VM or on the UMIACS cluster?
 Either is fine, but tell me which one.)
 ####
 ```
+Run on the UMIACS cluster.
+Pairs Implementation: 23228.479 seconds
+Stripes Implementation: 1979.536 seconds (trying to find why time is less without combiners)

 ```
 ####